alexanderosmith/alexanderosmith.com/README.md

 *   [jQuery.com](https://jquery.com/)
 *   [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search)
 *   Preview Images form [unsplash.com](https://unsplash.com/), [pexels.com](https://www.pexels.com/)
+*   Kamila.is [@AnotherKamila](https://github.com/AnotherKamila/) has the best [YAML CV](https://github.com/AnotherKamila/yamlCV) but hers is setup very differently than Michael's.
 ## Deployment

 To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies, then run `jekyll serve` or `bundle exec serve` to start the Jekyll server.
 I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.